 4.3 Document Structure

 The present document contains three main technical clauses focusing on relevant technical details.
 The Graphical Representation editor implementing ETSI ES 203 119-2 [i.14], as well as related facilities implementing ETSI ES 203 119-1 [i.13], ETSI ES 203 119-3 [i.15] and ETSI ES 203 119-4 [i.16] are described in clause 5.
-Illustrative examples and guidelines for the use of TDL to address common use cases with the help of the TOP are described in clause 6.
-The UML Profile Editor implementing ETSI ES 203 119-5 [i.17] is described in clause 7.
-The use of TDL with external data specifications is discussed in clause 8.
-The implementation of an execution environment for the testing of RESTful API services with TDL is outlined in clause 9.
+Implementation details for using TDL with external data type specifications are covered in clause 6 of this document.
+The implementation of an execution environment for the testing of RESTful API services with TDL is outlined in clause 7.
+The findings of a feasibility study of a web-based version of of the TOP tool implemtation is described in clause 8.

+An UML Profile Editor implementing ETSI ES 203 119-5 [i.17] is described in Annex B.

 NOTE: The UML Profile Editor for TDL complies to an earlier release of the TDL specification parts.